 There is a reason behind each of these rituals.
 The offering of pleasant smelling incense, food and wine is to please the ancestor.
 The blood sacrifice of the chicken is an ancient practice intended to curry favour with the gods, in this case perhaps to ensure that the ghost money finds its way to the dead. 金紙 (gam1 zi2) or ghost money, is paper money burned for the dead.
 The act of burning it, sends it to the departed in the underworld, where they have just as much need for money as the living.
 After seeing to the grave, the family then tend to the ancestor tablets at the home altar.

-Bayley’s experience is not necessarily typical, but it gives us insight into the rituals that will be conducted on April 4, when many of Hong Kong’s Chinese families head to the hills for Ching Ming to visit the places where their antecedents are interred.
+Bayley’s experience is not necessarily typical, but it gives us insight into the rituals that will be conducted on the holiday, when many of Hong Kong’s Chinese families head to the hills for Ching Ming to visit the places where their antecedents are interred.
 Whether it’s a small box in a wall or a grand horseshoe grave, Hongkongers will honour their ancestors.

 Ancestor worship sits at the core core of Chinese spirituality, which makes Ching Ming an especially important date in the traditional Chinese calendar.
 Also known as Tomb Sweeping Day, cing1 ming4 zit3 (清明節) literally means Pure Brightness Festival.
 It is a day for the living to honour the dead and it has been a significant holiday since the Zhou dynasty (1046-256 BC).
 Ching Ming falls on the first day of the fifth solar term in the Chinese calendar, 15 days after the spring equinox.
 As the first term of spring it signifies clearness and brightness, an auspicious time.
 By 732 AD, the rituals surrounding ancestor worship had become particularly elaborate among China’s elites, stretching on for several days.
 Emperor Xuanzong of Tang, the ruler at the time, decreed that all rituals be restricted to the first day of Ching Ming in order to curb over-glorification of elite family ancestors.